 Our testing covers the prescribed and the unusual.
 Here at Nullifire, we regularly conduct fire testing to ensure that our products meet the requirements of standards and are globally recognised.

 All Nullifire fire stopping products are tested to the current standards including BS EN 1366-3 and BS EN1366-4.
+Check out our passive fire protection accreditations below and get in touch for more information.

 - BS EN 1366-3